tanfei2007/DeepM6A/README.md

-# DeepM6A
+# DEM6A

-Deep Learning for DNA Methylation on N6-Adenine
+Detection and Eclucidation of DNA Methylation on N6-Adenine

 Dev Tools: